General Information:

 Roborovskis are widely considered to be a pet that is difficult to handle, this means their cage will be their main source of entertainment, so your cage must meet the minimum requirements – or larger.

-We use cardboard bedding for respiratory issues for our hamsters, but other great options include fitch, hemp and carefresh.
+We use paper based beddings and Cheshire Choice, but other great options include fitch, and hemp.
 We also advise a large bathing sand section to the care, we advise approximately 1/3 of the substrate be bathing sand.

 You can use a variety of toys for your robo, including tubes, houses, hides, chew toys, dig boxes, sand baths, flower pots, and more.